dokutan/qoi-bf/README.md

 - **ppm-to-qoi:** convert a ppm image to QOI using only `QOI_OP_RGB` chunks
 - **ppm-to-qoi2:** convert a ppm image to QOI using `QOI_OP_RGB` and `QOI_OP_DIFF` chunks
 - **qoi-debug:** print all chunks in a QOI file
+- **decoder:** a template to write your own brainfuck programs that need a QOI decoder

 ## building and testing the brainfuck programs
 These steps are only necessary if you modified the source files in `fnl` or want to run tests.
 Requires: